 This meant going to several locations and filming very specific shots.
-Then combining them with music to give them a unified feel.
+Then, we combined them with music to give them a unified feel.
 Using the motion tracking abilities of Adobe After Effects, we were able to insert the explanatory text and numbers into the different scenes.
 We also used ‘practical effects’ (noncomputer generated effects) and incorporated numbers that were already in use at locations when we could.

 Three great examples of this:

 It was also fun using real music for a video!
-Most of the time we use stock audio that can be bland sometimes.
-LoLo, a local artist, allowed us to use her song “No Time for Lonely” for this video.
+Most of the time, we use stock audio.
+That can be bland sometimes.
+LoLo, a local Jackson artist, allowed us to use her song “No Time for Lonely” for this video.
 Using that song added a great beat and excitement to the video!

 Here is the video: